Philadelphia Nursing Home Negligence Attorney

 Relentless pursuit of accountability for nursing home negligence and abuse

 When our elderly family members are no longer able to care for themselves, we rely on trained professionals to help.
 Nursing homes and assisted living facilities are supposed to be safe places, in which family members receive compassionate, attentive medical care.
 Unfortunately, elderly individuals are often neglected and abused in nursing homes.
 With more than 24 years of personal injury experience, attorney van der Veen has been presented with this horrific reality all too often, and simply will not tolerate it.
-Look to The Law Offices of Michael T. van der Veen for aggressive representation and compassionate commitment to you and your family.
+Look to van der Veen, O’Neill, Hartshorn, and Levin for aggressive representation and compassionate commitment to you and your family.
 Our Philadelphia nursing home negligence attorneys hold responsible parties accountable for the harm inflicted on vulnerable loved ones.

 Recognizing the signs of nursing home abuse and negligence

 Generally speaking, certain signs and symptoms may be indicative of nursing home negligence or abuse:

 - Sprains or broken bones

 - Fear of, or uneasiness, around caregivers and nursing home staff

 Our firm has knowledgeable Philadelphia nursing home negligence attorneys who are best positioned to assess whether your family member is a victim of negligence or abuse.
 If you have reason to suspect that a family member has been a victim of abuse or neglect at the hands of a care provider, enlist my help immediately.
 In these cases, you need an aggressive, formidable attorney who can take the perpetrators of nursing home abuse and neglect head on.
 Having earned a reputation as the toughest, hardest-working attorney in Philadelphia, attorney van der Veen and his legal team do not rest until they have achieved complete justice for you and your loved ones.